 The radiative correction can be done using either data or world parameterization of the structure functions as inputs.
 For typical DIS, the true vertex kinematic variables correspond to an incoming electron of energy lower than that of the electron beam, $E < E_b$, and the outgoing electron of energy higher than that of the spectrometer momentum acceptance, $E' > E_p$.
 In data-driven radiative corrections, one must have sufficient data in this (E, E') region.
 In Fig. 5, we show all existing polarized 3He data from JLab.
 The (E_b, E_p) setting of this experiment is given as purple vertical lines (while that of the d_2^n experiment shown in green).
-One can see that all previous data were collected with a beam energy below 6 GeV and thus populate a small portion of the (E, E') range needed by radiative correction of this experiment.
-Therefore, we plan to use a parameterization as input to the radiative corrections, supplemented by a cross check with existing data.
+One can see that all previous data were collected with a beam energy below 6 GeV and thus populate a small portion of the

-Figure 3: Results of $A_1^{^{3}\text{He}}$ (red solid circles) as a function of the Bjorken x with the DIS cut W > 2 GeV.
+Figure 3: Results of $A_1^{^3\text{He}}$ (red solid circles) as a function of the Bjorken x with the DIS cut W > 2 GeV.
 Radiative corrections have not been applied yet.
-The error bars included both statistical uncertainty (red), and the total uncertainty (cyan), though the latter is barely visible.
+The error bars are for the total uncertainty, though they are dominated by the statistical uncertainties.

-Figure 4: Results of $A_1^{^{3}He}$ (red solid circle) as a function of Bjorken x with no DIS cut applied.
+Figure 4: Results of A_1^{3} He (red solid circle) as a function of Bjorken x with no DIS cut applied.
 Radiative corrections have not been applied yet.
-The error bars included both statistical uncertainty (red), and the total uncertainty (cyan), though the latter is barely visible.
+The error bars are for the total uncertainty, though they are dominated by the statistical uncertainties.